Wegovy and Mounjaro for weight loss not funded

-How much will semaglutide cost me?
+How much will Wegovy or Mounjaro cost me?

-If a health care professional prescribes Wegovy for you, you will need to pay for it.
+If a health care professional prescribes Wegovy or Mounjaro for you, you will need to pay for it.
 Pharmac does not control this price.
 You would need to discuss with your pharmacy how much that might be.

-Will Pharmac look at funding it?
+Will Pharmac look at funding them?

 Pharmac has received three applications to fund semaglutide for the following conditions:

-• weight management for people with a body mass index (BMI) of 30 kg/m2 or more with at least one weight-related health condition
+- weight management for people with a body mass index (BMI) of 30 kg/m2 or more with at least one weight-related health condition

-• insufficiently controlled type 2 diabetes
+- insufficiently controlled type 2 diabetes

-• cardiovascular disease with a body mass index (BMI) of 27 kg/m2 or more.
+- cardiovascular disease with a body mass index (BMI) of 27 kg/m2 or more.

 Semaglutide applications in the Application Tracker(external link)